Blue Demons take on the Hoyas in Madison Square Garden at 7 p.m. ET on FS1

-Following his first collegiate stop with a Metro Atlantic Metro Conference Championship at Siena, Garrett spent five seasons at BIG EAST member Seton Hall.
+Following his first collegiate stop with a Metro Atlantic Athletic Conference Championship at Siena, Garrett spent five seasons at BIG EAST member Seton Hall.
 He made two appearances in the NCAA Tournament and one appearance in the NIT with the Pirates.

 Garrett joined the Iowa staff during the 2006-07 campaign and was briefly on the staff at New Mexico before accepting the associate head coach position at Texas A&M-Corpus Christi.